Nyankosoup/buncaks/README.md

 <div align="center">
 <details>
   <summary><ins>Pony Town</ins></summary>
 c+h+k freely!!!
 Just don’t sneeze on me strangers.. (unless we int be4 or just on accident its fine). dont cover my le ponies on purpose, i just wanted to observe me poni bebeh. smiles.
 I’m always offtab (busy all the time, or just sleeping. im SLEEPY all the time lol).
 Like I said, always yes always w2i.
-I might respond late. uguhuhgagaguglu. dont start a drama/argument on me. hi. also. i can get really anxious. if you say "nvm byee" to me. i dont know if i make a mistake or som just be careful with me im very sensitive (unless its used for asking). i dont take trolls unseriously, sorry im sensitive af.
+I might respond late. uguhuhgagaguglu. dont start a drama/argument on me. hi. also. i can get really anxious. if you say "nvm byee" to me. i dont know if i make a mistake or som just be careful with me im very sensitive (unless its used for asking). i take trolls seriously but not that serious, sorry im sensitive af.
 <p align="center">
 <img width="305" height="200" alt="IMG_6171" src="https://github.com/user-attachments/assets/01ec8dfe-10e4-44eb-b3a4-f742a01856a4" />